zenstackhq/zenstack-docs/docs/guides/check-permission.md

 ## Using the `check` API

 ZenStack adds a `check` API to every model in the enhanced PrismaClient.
-The feature is still in preview, so you need to explicitly opt-in by turning on the "generatePermissionChecker" flag on the "@core/enhancer" plugin in ZModel:
+The feature is still in preview, so you need to explicitly opt in by turning on the "generatePermissionChecker" flag on the "@core/enhancer" plugin in ZModel:

 ```zmodel